CS-5/CS-5/README.md

 ## Carson Seese

 > Full stack engineer with a specialization in cloud infrastructure and a background in cybersecurity.
-Building and improving systems is both a hobby and a profession - I am always looking for ways to make the applications and systems teams depend on faster, more reliable, and secure by default.
+Building and improving systems is both professionally and as a hobby.
+Always seeking ways to make the applications and systems teams depend on faster, more reliable, and secure.

 📍 South-central Pennsylvania &nbsp;·&nbsp; 🌐 [carsonseese.com](https://carsonseese.com) &nbsp;·&nbsp; 💼 [LinkedIn](https://linkedin.com/in/carsonseese)